Bruceli-iscool/Utilities/README.md

 # Utilities
 A collection of easy to use tools.
+These tools can be easily intergrated into any program.